Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 The author said that he got off at this station based on "the editor's intuition," but commented that it was "the perfect station to use as the final destination for a picture book."

-In the picture, the driver of a local train and the station attendant are handing over what appears to be a " tablet " necessary to ensure the safe operation of trains.
-The rule is that only trains that have this tablet are allowed to proceed to the next station, which prevents trains from colliding with each other.
-Asanai Station has been an unmanned station since 1986.
+In the illustration, the train driver and station attendant are handing over what appears to be a "tablet," which is necessary to ensure the safety of train operations.
+The rule is that only trains possessing this tablet are allowed to proceed to the next station, thus preventing collisions between trains.
+Asanai Station also became an unmanned station in 1986.

 On the last page of the picture book, when the mother and Miyo meet the grandfather and friends, the clock at the station shows 6:07.
 Since it is impossible for it to be 6:00 in the morning, it is likely to be 6:07 in the afternoon